jiial/bumbleB/Documentation.md

 When you build your project, bumbleB will generate a human-readable .txt file for each test based on your step definitions.

-bumbleB tests are run using the JUnit framework.
+bumbleB tests are run using the JUnit framework (JUnit 5).
 Each example (scenario) is run as its own test.
 You can run the tests in your IDE by clicking the run icon that appears next to each testable class (a class with one or more examples) to run all the tests within that class, or you can click a similar icon next to a single example to run a single scenario.
 To run larger sets of tests, you can define test suites (see more [here](https://junit.org/junit5/docs/current/user-guide/#junit-platform-suite-engine)).
 To run all your tests via maven, you can use e.g. the following: